 All of our current non-employee directors receive stock option grants as part of their compensation for their service.
 When each non-employee director first becomes a director, he or she receives nonstatutory options to purchase shares of our common stock, which by approval of the Board of Directors was increased by 5,000 shares to a total of 35,000 shares in December 2009 and was increased again by 35,000 shares to a total of 70,000 shares in September 2013 as a result of the review by our independent compensation consultant.
-These options have a tenyear term and become exercisable in installments of one-third of the total number of shares granted on each anniversary of the grant.
-Additionally, each director who has served for at least 6 months will receive options to purchase an additional 20,000 shares of our common stock on the date of the annual stockholder meeting (Annual Grant), which by approval of the Board of Directors was increased by 5,000 shares to a total of 25,000 shares in December 2009 and was increased again by 10,000 shares to a total of 35,000 shares in April 2013, and such Annual Grant vests on the day before the first anniversary of the date of grant of the Annual Grant.
+These options have a ten-year term and become exercisable in installments of one-third of the total number of shares granted on each anniversary of the grant.
+Additionally, each director who has served for at least 6 months will receive options to purchase an additional 20,000 shares of our common stock on the date of the annual stockholder meeting (Annual Grant), which by approval of the Board of Directors was increased by 5,000 shares to a total of 25,000 shares in December 2009, was increased by 10,000 shares to a total of 35,000 shares in April 2013 and was increased again by 20,000 shares to a total of 55,000 shares in June 2017, and such Annual Grant vests on the day before the first anniversary of the date of grant of the Annual Grant.
 These options are for a ten-year term.
 In each case, the size of the option grants would be adjusted to reflect any stock splits, stock dividends, combinations or similar transactions.
 The exercise price of the options granted under our Directors' Plan must be at least 100% of the closing price of our common stock on the NASDAQ Global Market on the date the option is granted.
 Options granted on or after June 24, 2013 may be exercised only (1) while the individual is serving as a director on the Board, (2) within 12 months after termination by death or disability or (3) within 24 months after the individual's term as director ends for any other reason.
 Stock options to directors had been granted under our Directors' Plan until the expiration of the plan in September 2010, after which stock options to directors have been granted under our 2000 Stock Plan.